What Is An ITIN? All You Need To Know

 ITIN stands for Individual Taxpayer Identification Number.
-The IRS issues Individual Taxpayer Identification Numbers (ITINs) to people who need to file taxes, but who do not qualify for social security numbers.
+The IRS issues Individual Taxpayer Identification Numbers (ITINs) to people who need to file taxes, but who do not qualify for Social Security numbers (SSNs).
 The IRS will also issue ITINs to dependents who can be claimed on a tax return, but who do not qualify for social security numbers.

-So who, exactly, would that apply to?
 A lot of people, actually.
-Here are a few examples.
+Here are a few examples:

 - If someone is in the U.S. on a temporary visa (like a L-1 intracompany transfer visa) and their spouse accompanies them to the country, the spouse will need an ITIN in order for the couple to file a joint resident return in the U.S.

 ITINs allow taxpayers to stay in compliance with United States tax law.
-In some cases (such as claiming a dependent or filing jointly with a spouse), ITINs allow a taxpayer to benefit from tax rules that apply to all filers and not only to those with an SSN.
+In some cases (such as claiming some dependent-connected tax benefits or filing jointly with a spouse), ITINs allow a taxpayer to benefit from tax rules that apply to all filers and not only to those with an SSN.

 Taxpayers filing with an ITIN cannot claim the Earned Income Tax Credit, which requires a valid SSN.
-However, ITIN filers can claim the Child Tax Credit and Additional Child Tax Credit.
+However, ITIN filers can claim the Other Dependent Credit for a dependent who has an ITIN and is a U.S. resident.
+If an ITIN filer has a dependent child with an SSN, they may be eligible to claim the Child Tax Credit and Additional Child Tax Credit.

-New for 2015: Both the taxpayer and qualifying child must have SSNs or ITINs by the due date of the 2015 tax return (including extensions) in order to claim the child tax credit and additional child tax credit.
-If a taxpayer or qualifying child qualifies for an SSN or ITIN but waits to apply, the taxpayer may not be able to claim this credit for 2015, even if they are otherwise eligible.
-Under the new rule, the credit cannot be claimed later if the taxpayer or qualifying child gets an SSN or ITIN after the due date of the 2015 tax return (including extensions).
+Starting in 2015 both the taxpayer and qualifying child must have SSNs or ITINs by the due date of the tax return (including extensions) in order to claim the child tax credit and additional child tax credit.
+The same timing rule also applies to the Other Dependent Credit.
+If a taxpayer or qualifying child qualifies for an SSN or ITIN but waits to apply, the taxpayer may not be able to claim this credit, even if they are otherwise eligible.
+Also, the credit cannot be claimed later if the taxpayer or qualifying child gets an SSN or ITIN from the IRS after the due date of the tax return (including extensions).

-- Help completing Form W-7, Application for IRS ITIN
+- Help completing Form W-7, Application for IRS Individual Taxpayer Identification Number

 - Assistance responding to the IRS if the IRS needs more information to process the ITIN application